 We highly recommend you check your DARS Report and make a one-on-one advising appointment for a discussion of your courses.
 Students will be given a study abroad planner that their academic advisor must sign.

 Please note that this is a business exchange, and we require that all students on a semester exchange take at least six (6) credits of business classes.

 Students are responsible for arranging travel to and from their host country.
 It is important to verify dates carefully.
-Many past participants recommend working with a travel agent, such as STA Travel, to look at options for buying tickets that are refundable or that have flexible return dates.
+Many past participants recommend working with a travel agent, such as STA Travel or Student Universe, to look at options for buying tickets that are refundable or that have flexible return dates.
 Another travel resource is Badger Student Travel.

 Information on Subletting

 Finding a subletter, or finding housing when you return from study abroad, can be a concern for many students.
 The UW-Madison Campus Area Housing Listing Service is a great resource for posting and searching subletting options.